The Centre for Transdisciplinary Development Studies

 5.In 1988, UTAD’s very first Master’s degree – in “Rural Extension & Development” – was conceived and taught by the Department of Economics and Sociology (DES) as it was then called.
 Funding for 4 years came from the Luso-American Development Foundation (FLAD).
 This 2-year course was repeated over three cycles, and subsequently remodelled as the Masters in “Tools & Techniques for Promoting Rural Development” which produced two further cohorts of graduates.
 Finally, the course was given twice on both sides of the Portuguese-Galician border as the “International Masters in Rural Development Management”, in a collaborative venture that brought together UTAD and both the Economics Faculty and IDEGA (the Galician Institute for Research & Development) of the University of Santiago de Compostela.
 The most recent postgraduate initiative provided by DESG has been the Masters in “Local Development: Territories, Society & Citizenship” which to date has been taught twice.
 Overall, these Masters degrees have involved 200 students from Portugal and abroad, and has produced 100 dissertations – an eloquent expression of DESG’s efforts and expertise in the sphere of development studies – focusing in particular on themes related to the dynamics of agrarian transformation, territorial reconfiguration and social change in the Interior North of Portugal.
 In the main, these analyses have embraced economic, social, policy-related and technological facets of development processes.

 6. Since the beginning of the century, DESG has significantly widened its provision of postgraduate teaching: in 2000, the Masters degree in Management was initiated and has now become firmly established and includes an intensive-study version for students registered under UTAD's Luso-Brazilian Cooperation Agreement.
 In 2004, a Masters in the “Economics of Organisations” was started and, the following year, in cooperation with Vila Real’s Nursing School (now part of UTAD) first a Postgraduate Diploma and then, in 2006, a Masters degree in “Health Service Management” were launched.
 Also in 2006, Masters degrees in Tourism and in Entrepreneurship registered their first students.
 Having adjusted its courses in compliance with the EU's Bologna Process, the Department now boasts an impressive array of 1st, 2nd and 3rd Cycle courses.
 Since 2008, Bologna-style Doctoral programmes in management and economics were made available.
-In 2012, DESG launched its Masters degree in Social Work, and in 2014, it expects to re-open its re-designed doctoral programme in Development Studies.
+In 2012, DESG launched its Masters degree in Social Work.
+At 2016 it open the doctoral programme in Development, Societies and Territory and, om 2018, in consortium with the University of Évora, the doctoral programme in Agribusiness and Sustainability.